 Rudbeckia hirta var. hirta, Rudbeckia hirta f. hirta, Centrocarpha gracilis, Centrocarpha hirta, Coreopsis hirta

-Rudbeckia hirta is an upright annual (sometimes biennial or perennial), up to 39 inches (1 m) tall and up to 18 inches (45 cm) wide.
-The leaves are alternate, mostly basal, up to 7 inches (17.5 cm) long, covered by coarse hair, with stout branching stems and daisy-like, composite flowers appearing in late summer and early autumn.
-The flowers are up to 4 inches (10 cm) in diameter, with yellow ray-florets circling conspicuous brown or black, dome-shaped disc-florets.
+Rudbeckia hirta is an upright annual, sometimes biennial or perennial, with stout branching stems.
+It grows up to 39 inches (1 m) tall and up to 18 inches (45 cm) wide.
+Leaves are alternate, mostly basal, covered by coarse hair, and up to 7 inches (17.5 cm) long.
+The daisy-like, composite flowers appear in late summer and early fall.
+They are up to 4 inches (10 cm) in diameter, with yellow ray-florets circling conspicuous brown or black, dome-shaped disc-florets.